gin0115/pinkcrab_function_constructors/README.md

 #### String Manipulation

-There is a collection of functions with make for the concatination of strings.
+There is a collection of functions with make for the concatenation of strings.

 ```php
 $appendFoo = Str\append('foo');